J.D. Frequently Asked Questions

 Students may only be ARs for their 2L and/or 3L years.
 The Office of Residential Life typically conducts an information session for interested Law students at the end of the fall semester.
 For additional information about the AR position, please visit the Office of Residential Life website.

-What is the tuition and associated fees at NDLS?
+What are the tuition and associated fees at NDLS?

 Please visit our Tuition and Fees page to see the current tuition rates.
 The estimated total cost of attendance includes: tuition, fees, room and board, books and supplies, personal expenses, and transportation expenses.
 Actual costs may vary based on housing accommodations, travel, and personal expenses.